 - 2.1.
-The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
+The Trustees' policy is to set the overall investment target and then monitor the performance of their manager against that target.
 In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
-The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
-The Scheme's investment managers are detailed in the Appendix to this Statement.
-The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
+The day-to-day management of the Scheme's assets is delegated to an investment manager.
+The Scheme's investment manager is detailed in the Appendix to this Statement.
+The investment manager is authorised and regulated by the Financial Conduct Authority and is responsible for stock selection and the exercise of voting rights. - 2.3.
 The Trustees are closely involved in the issues relating to overall investment strategy but are not involved in day-to-day decisions.
 In particular, the selection of particular investments is left to the investment manager. - 2.4.
 The Trustees are aware that, when investing in managed funds, the suitability of a particular kind of investment is at the fund manager's discretion and this is taken into account when deciding on the appropriateness of a particular managed fund. - 2.5.
 The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
-This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
-The Trustees will also consult the employer before amending the investment strategy.
+This review includes consideration of the continued competence of the investment manager with respect to performance within any guidelines set.
+The Trustees will also consult the Principal Employer before amending the investment strategy.